Inklingo

 nounA1general

-Use 'papel' when referring to paper in general, or as part of the common phrase 'una hoja de papel' for a single sheet.
+Use 'papel' when referring to paper as a material, or often in the common phrase 'una hoja de papel' for a single sheet.

 A single, pristine white sheet of blank paper resting gently on a colorful wooden table.